finsor/StringsGenerator/README.md

 a9
 b1

-Probably not a useful sequence, but you got the idea.
+Probably not a useful sequence, but you got the idea - It's great for password bruteforcing !

 Or Fins